Santosh Trophy: Dominant Punjab thrash Rajasthan to secure first win | www.lokmattimes.com

 The second half was completely one-way traffic as Punjab's players had numerous chances to increase their lead.
 The insurance goal came via a spot-kick in the 63rd minute.
 Manvir Singh cut in from the left and was tripped inside the box by Trilok Lohar.
 Skipper Parmjit Singh stepped up and coolly sent the goalkeeper the wrong way to give Punjab a 2-0 lead.

-The goal seemed to kill the little resistance the Rajasthan players were putting in.
+The goal seemed to kill the little resistance the Rajasthan players were putting up.
 Substitute Tarun Slathia then came on and made an immediate impact.
-He latched onto a lofted ball, held the defender at bay and sweeped the ball past Gajraj using his left foot to triple the advantage.
+He latched onto a lofted ball, held the defender at bay and swept the ball past Gajraj using his left foot to triple the advantage.

 The Punjab players kept shooting at will and Gajraj had to time and again come to Rajasthan's rescue.
 The fourth and final goal was once again scored by the substitute striker Tarun Slathia.
 Miscommunication inside the box within the Rajasthan camp gave Tarun the chance to dispatch the gift and he did so emphatically.